Florida softshell turtle

-The Florida softshell turtle (Apalone ferox) is a species of softshell turtle native to the Southeastern United States.
+The Florida softshell turtle (Apalone ferox) is a species of turtle in the family Trionychidae.
+The species is native to the Southeastern United States.
+The maximum recorded lifespan of a Florida softshell turtle is 26 years.

 Geographic range

-The Florida softshell turtle is found primarily in the state of Florida, but it also ranges to southern sections of South Carolina, Georgia, and Alabama.
+The Florida softshell turtle is found primarily in Florida, but it also ranges to southern sections of Alabama, Georgia, and South Carolina.
 It is the only species of softshell turtle whose range spans the entire Florida peninsula.
-They are native to the southeastern United States.
-Out of the Trionychidae family, the Florida softshell occupies the smallest range.
+Of the three species in the genus Apalone, the Florida softshell turtle occupies the smallest geographic range.

 Habitat use

 The Florida softshell turtle is a widespread species and occupies almost every freshwater habitat, even tolerating some brackish environments; however, it is not often found in water with strong currents, preferring habitats with slow-moving or still water.
 These different habitats include swamps, lakes, marshes, wet prairies, small rivers, creeks, and even ponds formed in man-made ditches or sinkholes.

 Description

 The Florida softshell turtle is a large turtle with a flattened, pancake-like body, a long neck, an elongated head with a long snorkel-like nose, and large webbed feet, each with three claws.
-While most turtles have hard shells composed of scutes, the Florida softshell has a cartilaginous carapace covered in leathery skin.
+While most turtles have hard shells composed of scutes, the Florida softshell turtle has a cartilaginous carapace covered in leathery skin.
 Ranging from olive green to dark brown, it has the darkest coloration of all the softshell species that inhabit Florida (other species include Apalone mutica calvata and Apalone spinifera aspera).
 It is also characterized by a white or cream-colored underside.
 This color pattern is known as countershading and is a form of camouflage to conceal turtles from potential predators.

-It is also the largest species of softshell turtle found in Florida and all of North America, ranging from 15 to 76 cm (5.9 to 29.9 in) in length.
-The Florida softshell also exhibits significant sexual size dimorphism.
-Adult females are often 3-5x larger than males.
+It is the largest species of softshell turtle found in Florida and all of North America, ranging from 15 to 76 cm (5.9 to 29.9 in) in straight-line carapace length.
+The Florida softshell turtle also exhibits significant sexual size dimorphism.
+Adult females are often 3-5 times larger than males.
 Males have a carapace length and body weight averaging about 35 cm (14 in) and 2.68 kg (5.9 lb) respectively.
 Nesting adult females were found to average 6.65 kg in weight and measure 40.1 cm in carapace length, with the record weight documented at 43.6 kg.
 However, males tend to have longer tails than their female counterparts (3 cm longer than a female of the same size).
 Hatchlings have a lighter carapace with yellow and orange markings and a carapacial rim.
 Stripes in the same color are also found on the face and neck.
-Their plastron is generally dark in color.
+The plastron of hatchlings is generally dark in color.
 As the turtle ages, these colors fade and are lost, resulting in the dark-brown coloration characteristic of adults.